shiro102/umamusume-auto-train/README.md

 - Your Uma must have already won the trophy for each race (the bot will skips the race)
 - Turn off all confirmation pop-ups in game settings
 - The game must be in the career lobby screen (the one with the Tazuna hint icon)
-- Go to settings game to editthe  race mode to Path To Fame to let race auto choose G1
+- Go to settings game to edit the race mode to Path To Fame to let race auto choose G1

 For Phone
-- For phone, must use Mumu Emulator and set screen resolution to 1280 x 720
+- For phone, must use Mumu Emulator (https://www.mumuplayer.com/) and set screen resolution to 1280 x 720
 - Your Uma must have already won the trophy for each race (the bot will skip the race)
 - Turn off all confirmation pop-ups in game settings
 - The game must be in the career lobby screen (the one with the Tazuna hint icon)
 - Set usePhone to true
 - Do not use prioritize_g1_race in phone
-- Go to settings game to editthe  race mode to "Path To Fame" to let race auto choose G1
+- Go to settings game to edit the race mode to "Path To Fame" to let race auto choose G1

 ### Configuration